Where will Immerse take you?

 Immerse programmes in Cambridge are an inspiring and transformative experience that can have a profound effect on the participants that join the programme.
 Many students tell us that Immerse helped them gain a clearer understanding of what they wanted to study and where they hoped to be.
 With many of our students going on to achieve wonderful feats all around the world, we wanted to highlight some fantastic stories about past participants.

-Ore Ogunbiyi attended Immerse in 2014.
-She was inspired to applying to Cambridge University and was accepted.
+Ore participated in the Immerse International Relations programme.
 Ore returned to Immerse as a mentor in 2016 and then as a Programme Manager in 2017.

 I returned to Immerse – this time as a mentor

 In June 2014, in search of an academic summer programme that pushed me but also gave me an opportunity to explore Cambridge, I stumbled across Immerse.